zeroluck/docs/sources/admin-guide/saml/inbound-saml.md

         * What is the name of your City or Locality?: city name
         * What is the name of your State or Province?: State name
         * What is the two-letter country code for this unit?: US
-* Adding IDP / ADFS in Asimba:
+* Adding IDP/ADFS in Asimba:
     * Gather metadata of IDP / ADFS and keep them in some place under /tomcat/webapps/asimba-saml-proxy/WEB-INF/
     * Collect certificate of IDP / ADFS and import them in Asimba truststore JKS